KAWASAKI ZZR1400 (2012 - 2020) Review

 Overall ratingNext up: Ride & brakes

-It produces more power and torque, and accelerates quicker than any other road bike but unfortunately is still restricted to an agreed 186mph limit, but will get there in breathtaking time, hitting the limiter with ease, still with plenty in reserve.
+It produced more power and torque, and accelerated quicker than any other road bike but unfortunately was still restricted to an agreed 186mph limit, but will get there in breathtaking time, hitting the limiter with ease, still with plenty in reserve.

 Not just a one trick pony either, now comes with ABS, power modes and traction control as standard.

-This version replaced the 2006 model and was updated again in 2017 before dropping out of Kawasaki's range in 2020.
+This version replaced the 2006 model and was updated again in 2017 before dropping out of Kawasaki's range in 2020 due to its inability to pass Euro5 emissions regulations.

 Ride quality & brakesNext up: Engine

-The ZZR is now slightly sportier thanks to revised suspension and chassis which means it handles far better than its size suggests.
+The ZZR was slightly sportier after 2012 thanks to revised suspension and chassis which means it handles far better than its size suggests.

 Stiffer springs have been fitted front and rear to give a sportier ride without compromising comfort.
 Peg scraping, knee down angles of lean are easily achievable but at the same time it's stable at high speeds.